akkikhan/Primus-SaaS/sdk/dotnet/PrimusSaaS.Identity.Validator/DIAGNOSTICS_AND_TROUBLESHOOTING.md

   - FetchAttempts/FetchFailures
   - LastSuccessUtc
 - Alert on sustained fetch failures or zero cache hits (indicates cache bypass).
+- Security metrics (auth successes/failures/rate-limited) are included in diagnostics; alert on spikes in failures or rate-limited counts.

 ## Rate Limiting for Failed Validations
 - Configure in `PrimusIdentityOptions.RateLimiting`: